vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

 ![Screenshot of the cert-manager install screen](img/tanzu-pkgs/tanzu-pkgs03.png)

-After installing cert-manager, ensure that the installation status for the cert-manager package on the **Installed Packages** screen is **Succeeded**.
+After installing cert-manager, ensure that the installation status for the cert-manager package on the **Installed Tanzu Packages** screen is **Green**.

 ![Screenshot showing list of installed packages](img/tanzu-pkgs/tanzu-pkgs04.png)